madboks/madboks/apps/register/README.md

-# Web
+# Register
-Madboks: Public website
+Madboks: The app to register all food

 ## Structure
-This workspace builds using `Astro`
+This workspace builds using `vite.js`
 ## Developing

 There are some scripts/tasks that you can run from the root directory.
 You can take a look at all of them in `package.json`.